 Will I need someone to come with me to the appointment?

-- People who experience difficulty getting numb
+- Experience difficulty getting numb

-- Individuals with a very strong gag reflex
+- Have a very strong gag reflex

-- People whose teeth are very sensitive
+- Have very sensitive teeth

-- Individuals who have complicated dental problems
+- Have complicated dental problems

-- Individuals who dislike needles and shots
+- Dislike needles and shots